Oct. 1, 1975: Ali vs Frazier III

 A year later and the stage was set for the rubber match: Ali, against long odds, had defeated Foreman and re-established himself as the rightful champion of the world; Frazier had scored wins over top contenders Jerry Quarry and Jimmy Ellis.
 And just as he had for “The Rumble in the Jungle,” promoter Don King found a willing despot in a foreign nation with the millions needed to stage the bout.
 The Philippines became the unlikely host for the final, deciding showdown, and the whole world keenly anticipated what everyone seemed to know would be a battle for the ages.

-More than forty years later, the intensity and violence of that bitter grudge fight still has the power to unnerve us.
+Almost fifty years after, the intensity and violence of that bitter grudge fight still has the power to unnerve us.
 From the opening bell, it was all action, a riveting confrontation between two big men determined to dominate.
 No doubt the frenetic pace owed much to Ali’s attempt to score a knockout in the early rounds.
 Believing Frazier to be a worn-out husk of the great battler who had defeated him in 1971, and with Foreman’s second round KO of Smokin’ Joe in his mind, the champion didn’t dance but stood flat-footed and tried to ambush Frazier.
 He succeeded in buckling Joe’s knees on more than one occasion, and he certainly won the first four rounds, but the challenger’s chin proved solid enough to withstand Ali’s best shots, and by round five Frazier had found his rhythm and was imposing his will.

 Indeed, the middle rounds clearly belonged to Joe, as he continually forced Ali to the ropes, connecting with vicious left hooks to both body and head.
 So brutal and unrelenting was Frazier’s attack that by round ten he had not only evened up the match on points, but had Ali in desperate straits, hurting and exhausted.
 But then Frazier began to tire and Ali, miraculously, found some inner reserve of energy, seizing control of the match in round twelve and pounding at will a virtually blind Frazier in rounds thirteen and fourteen.